MozNeurons/ML-Workshop/README.md

 * Even though the name suggests it to be a regression method, it can also be considered as a classification method.
 * Wiki: [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression)
 * Logistic regression is used for situations where there are only 2 outcomes(Dichotomy).
 It is similar to linear regression by replacing the linear curve(line) with an S-shaped curve called logistic function.
-* A detailed explanation of logistic regression along with the code is beautifully presented at :[Towards Data Science](https://towardsdatascience.com/logistic-regression-detailed-overview-46c4da4303bc) by [Saishruthi Swaminathan](https://towardsdatascience.com/@saishruthi.tn)
+* A detailed explanation of logistic regression along with the code is beautifully presented at : [Towards Data Science](https://towardsdatascience.com/logistic-regression-detailed-overview-46c4da4303bc) by [Saishruthi Swaminathan](https://towardsdatascience.com/@saishruthi.tn)

 ### Decision trees

 * Decision trees are basically binary trees which have nodes as decision questions and branches are in accordance to decisions.
 * Wiki: [Decision Tree](https://en.wikipedia.org/wiki/Decision_tree)
-* A better and thorough explanation is given at:[Towards Data Science](https://towardsdatascience.com/decision-trees-in-machine-learning-641b9c4e8052) and (explanation + code) is given at :[Medium Article by Rajesh S. Brid](https://medium.com/greyatom/decision-trees-a-simple-way-to-visualize-a-decision-dc506a403aeb)
+* A better and thorough explanation is given at: [Towards Data Science](https://towardsdatascience.com/decision-trees-in-machine-learning-641b9c4e8052) and (explanation + code) is given at : [Medium Article by Rajesh S. Brid](https://medium.com/greyatom/decision-trees-a-simple-way-to-visualize-a-decision-dc506a403aeb)

 ### Neural Network